-- Study the atonement whenever possible.
-Tie all things into the atonement.
+- Study the Atonement whenever possible.
+Tie all things into His Atonement.
 Attempt to understand its magnitude and its vital role in us having any happiness or hope in this life.

-- Understand how it isn’t simply about removing sin.
+- Understand how the Atonement isn’t only about removing sin.

-- Realize that it’s about buoying us up when we are sick, emotionally pained, disappointed in ourselves, guilt-ridden, and feeling like what we did is so bad there’s no coming back from it.
+- Learn that it’s about buoying us up when we are sick, emotionally pained, disappointed in ourselves, guilt-ridden, and feeling like what we did is so bad there’s no coming back from it.

 - Stretch yourself to the point where you can catch a glimmer of what it means to lean on Him when you want to yell at your kids, when you want to back down from a worthy goal, when you feel unloveable or insignificant.

-- Figure out how to make the atonement’s power tangible, and not simply an abstract idea.
-The atonement is vast; it isn’t a statement of accepting Jesus into one’s heart.
+- Figure out how to make the Atonement’s power tangible, not simply an abstract idea.
+The Atonement is vast; it isn’t a statement of accepting Jesus into one’s heart.
 It is infinitely expansive and will challenge even the brightest intellectual mind if it is allowed.

 - Remind yourself over and over that Christ’s grace saves you, your righteousness does not.

 - Cry out to Him day and night until you are able to feel the profound and unbelievable love He has for you.
 Knowing that love exists will motivate you to do everything else on this list without complaint.

 - Understand how faith, repentance, and charity (pure love of Christ) work in constant tandem to grow one another inside of us as we access the power of the atonement.

 And then, while you’re doing all that, go help your neighbor move their couch.